Wednesday, April 1, 2020

 Wednesday, April 10, 2019

 Location: Washington, D.C.

 The Disability Policy Seminar hosted by The Arc, UCP, AUCD, AAIDD, NACDD, and SABE is the premier opportunity to cultivate champions on Capitol Hill and advance the grassroots movement for people with intellectual and developmental disabilities.
 For 40 years, this unique platform has offered the opportunity to come together with passionate advocates, self-advocates, experts, and professionals in the field to learn about key issues.
-The event is packed with informative sessions from experts in the field, and opportunities to discuss key issues with others from your state.
-Armed with valuable information, the event culminates with the attendees converging on Capitol Hill to speak directly to their representatives about the high-priority issues that affect them most.
 All AUCD Emerging Leaders, including Trainees, are invited to a pre-DPS Policy Forum on Sunday afternoon.
 Attendees will have exclusive access to Hill staffers and former trainees now working in policy, and learn from the experts how to best craft your message for Wednesday's Hill visits.
-An evening reception will provide a comfortable background for trainees to meet and network with over 200 peers from around the country.

 AUCD's Annual Conference